lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3ae, and IV_3ae.

-* Verify that the identity of the Initiator is among the allowed identities for this connection.
+* Verify that the identity of the Initiator is an allowed identity for this connection, see {{auth-key-id}}.

 * Verify Signature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.